14:00 - 16:00 GMT

 About this Workshop

 This frank and friendly session is aimed at gardeners of any level of experience, local or not.
-Perhaps you have a neglected corner of mud or an overgrown tree needing attention, you want to start growing some veg, or you don’t quite know where to begin with growing?
+Perhaps you have a neglected corner or an overgrown tree needing attention, you want to start growing some veg, or you don’t quite know where to begin?

-In the first half of the session, Karen and Bethan will guide participants through seasonal garden tasks for late winter and early spring, using their own gardens, photos and short videos to show real-life solutions.
-They’ll share labour-saving tips, favourite plants that thrive locally, and advice drawn from their varied experiences working in gardens from Japan to the Western Isles of Scotland.
+Karen and Bethan will also spend some time in the session guiding participants through easy seasonal garden tasks using their own garden photos and experiences to show real-life solutions to common challenges.
+They’ll share labour-saving tips, favourite plants, and advice drawn from their varied experiences working in gardens from Japan to the Western Isles of Scotland.

 Ahead of Time (Optional):